CodedPraveen/How-to-use-Git-and-Github/readme.md

 <br>
 <h1>You Enter a Intermediate level
 <h1>
-Next how to your local folder add in Github repository
+Next how to your local folder add in Github Repository

 # 1. Git init